NDIS Code of Conduct

 If you would like to give Michelle feedback on the provision of supports, please contact Michelle on 0408554842 or provide feedback in writing to email@example.com.

-If you are not happy with the provision of supports and wish to make a complaint, please provide the complaint in writing to Magdalen Elmitt at email@example.com.
-We will try to reply within 30 days.
+If you are not happy with the provision of supports and wish to make a complaint, please provide a record of the complaint to Magdalen Elmitt at firstname.lastname@example.org.
+Magdalen will respond within 30 days.